-Your boat is equipped with a stainless steel windshield with tinted glass, an opening center panel and windshield wipers.
+Your boat is equipped with an anodized aluminum or optional stainless steel windshield with tinted glass, an opening center panel and windshield wipers.
 The front and side wing panels are tempered safety glass.
 The windshield wipers should only be used when the windshield is wet.
 The windshield glass can be scratched by activating the wipers when there is dried salt or dirt on the windshield.

 The center windshield section opens to provide access to the bow deck area and ventilation to cockpit when the boat is at anchor or tied to a dock.
 The section is opened by releasing the locks on the inside of the windshield.
 A magnetic stop on the deck automatically secures the windshield section in the open position.
-Steps next to the helm provide access to the forward deck through the windshield.
-Make sure the center section is closed and latched with both locks before cruising and never attempt to access the forward deck using the walk thru windshield while the boat is underway.
+Steps built into the cabin door provide access to the forward deck through the windshield.
+Make sure the cabin door is securely latched in the closed position before using the steps.
+The center windshield section should be closed and latched with both locks before cruising and never attempt to access the forward deck using the walk-thru windshield while the boat is underway.